|Values are valid only on day of printing.|

 The drugs we know can be detected by this test are listed in Prescription and Over-the-Counter (OTC) Drug Screens Table 1 in Special Instructions.

 The pharmacology of each drug determines how the test should be interpreted.
 A detailed discussion of each drug is beyond the scope of this text.
-If you wish to have a report interpreted, please call Mayo Medical Laboratories and ask for a toxicology consultant.
+If you wish to have a report interpreted, call Mayo Medical Laboratories and ask for a toxicology consultant.

 Mayo Medical Laboratories will only report reference ranges that we have determined to be clinically correlated.
 Other reference ranges are available from the literature, but since we have not validated them, we choose not to report them.
 We will gladly discuss them during a consultation and provide reference citations if requested.